Welcome to St Mary'sMass times in our Parish

 *Stewards act as welcomers to the church.
 They will help people to sign in, go to communion and leave safely.

 *Holy Communion is under one kind

-*The Sign of Peace remains suspended
+*The Sign of Peace is spoken only.

 *If you can help as a steward or a reader, talk to Fr Jeremy.